smartstroke/smartstroke_paddleunit_fw/README.md

 ## Boot Mode

 To get into DFU mode, set dip switch 1 (BOOT) to ON.
 Then reset board.
 The board should be now able to be programmed via USB or UART0.
 After programming move dip switch 1 (BOOT) back to OFF and reset board.
 Board should now function.
+Errors include: Wrong boot mode detected (0x8)!

 ![bootfipswitch](https://i.imgur.com/mhKzBrW.png)

 ## USB Auto Reset

-If the board will not auto reset from USB then you might need to reprogram the bootloader.
+If the board will not auto reset from USB when programming then you might need to reprogram the bootloader.
 To do so from the Ardunio IDE use the "burn bootloader" option as seen below.
-Errors include: Connnecting......, problem with the hardware....,
+Errors include: Connecting......................................, problem with the hardware....,

 ![bootloader](https://i.imgur.com/1UKCGS1.png)